peteseta/physics-ia/main.typ

       calculated harmonic frequencies, which results in both random and systematic errors in the calculated frequencies.
 This can be seen in the offset between the measured data points and the theoretical.],
-    [Low significance.
-As 5 trials are performed for each variation, the random error is reduced, and the low standard deviation in the data suggests that this is only a minor source of error.
-However, the systematic error is more significant, as it is a source of error in the fitting of the theoretical trendline.], [The frequency search window can be reduced to reduce the random error.
+    [Low significance - as 5 trials are performed for each variation, the random error is reduced, and the low standard deviation in the data suggests that this is only a minor source of error. \ However, the systematic error (shown by the $-3–5 "Hz"$ offset) is more significant, as it is a source of error in the fitting of the theoretical trendline.],
+    [The frequency search window can be reduced to reduce the random error.
 The resolution of the FFT can be increased to reduce the systematic error.], [The string was plucked by hand, which introduces random error in the picking technique.
 This could result in a variation in the harmonic composition of the string, introducing error.],
-    [Medium significance. \ The high precision in the data suggested that random error was low, but this could have contributed to systematic error.], [Repeat the experiment, using a robot/mechanical plucking device to pluck the string with a known, consistent force.],
+    [Medium significance. \ The high precision (indicated by the $R^2$ value) in the data suggested that random error was low, however, this may be masked by the quantization of frequencies ($n f_1$).],
+    [Repeat the experiment, using a robot/mechanical plucking device to pluck the string with a known, consistent force.],
     [The theoretical value may not be accurate due to assumptions made, such as